DRAGNLabs/301r_retnet/README.md

 # Are You Using Retentive Networks?
 (RetNets) 📝

-This project focuses on the comparison and analysis of RetNet vs Transformers, utilizing Microsoft's TorchScale as the base architecture.
-More information can be found on our paper [Are You Using Retentive Networks?](https://github.com/DRAGNLabs/301r_retnet/blob/update_readme/301R_Retnet_Paper.pdf).
+This project focuses on the comparison and analysis of the RetNet vs the Transformer architecture, utilizing Microsoft's TorchScale library for implementation.
+More information can be found in our paper [Are You Using Retentive Networks?](https://github.com/DRAGNLabs/301r_retnet/blob/update_readme/301R_Retnet_Paper.pdf).

 ## Reference to Original Paper

-This project is based on research detailed in the paper titled [Retentive Network: A Successor to Transformer for Large Language Models](https://arxiv.org/abs/2307.08621).
-For more in-depth information and methodology, refer to the original paper.
+Our study is based on research detailed in the paper [Retentive Network: A Successor to Transformer for Large Language Models](https://arxiv.org/abs/2307.08621).
+For more in-depth information and methodology of the RetNet architecture, refer to this paper.

 ## Base Architecture - Microsoft TorchScale

-This project is built upon [Microsoft TorchScale](https://github.com/microsoft/torchscale), which serves as the base architecture for our research.
-TorchScale provides a set of tools and utilities for training and evaluating deep learning models efficiently.
-We have leveraged its capabilities to develop our comparison between RetNet and Transformers.
+This project is built upon [Microsoft TorchScale](https://github.com/microsoft/torchscale), which provides basic implementations of the two architectures for our research.
+TorchScale provides a library of foundational architecture implementations for training Transformer-based deep learning models.
+We have leveraged its capabilities to develop our comparison between RetNets and Transformers.

 ## Installation and Setup

-To get started with this project, first clone the RetNet repository using the following command:
+To get started with this project, first clone this repository using the following command:

 ```bash
 git clone https://github.com/DRAGNLabs/301r_retnet.git